rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 - Claude's implementation review found and drove fixes for marker recovery after ownership loss, ACL-related partial writes, Redis version claims, rollback coverage, evidence limits, and documentation accuracy.
+- Review found no blocking defects; follow-up retained the complete D13 summary and clarified the profiling and WATCH lost-reply tests.
-- Next concrete action: review and integrate M8.9.
-After integration, use the remaining D13 failure to decide whether M8.10 should target dense allocation/ Redis execution or stop the production-concurrency line on this topology.
+- Next concrete action: use the remaining D13 failure to decide whether M8.10 should target dense allocation/ Redis execution or stop the production-concurrency line on this topology.